DPDK/dpdk/doc/guides/prog_guide/telemetry_lib.rst

 Libraries and applications must register commands to make their information available via the Telemetry library.
-This involves providing a string command in the required format ("/library/command"), and the callback function that will handle formatting the information when required.
+This involves providing a string command in the required format ("/library/command"), the callback function that will handle formatting the information when required, and help text for the command.
 An example showing ethdev commands being registered is shown below:

 .. code-block:: c

-    rte_telemetry_register_cmd("/ethdev/list", handle_port_list);
+    rte_telemetry_register_cmd("/ethdev/list", handle_port_list,
+            "Returns list of available ethdev ports.
+Takes no parameters");
-    rte_telemetry_register_cmd("/ethdev/xstats", handle_port_xstats);
+    rte_telemetry_register_cmd("/ethdev/xstats", handle_port_xstats,
+            "Returns the extended stats for a port.
+Parameters: int port_id");
+    rte_telemetry_register_cmd("/ethdev/link_status", handle_port_link_status,
+            "Returns the link status for a port.
+Parameters: int port_id");

 Formatting JSON response